Roque Santa Cruz: International career

-Since Santa Cruz already debuted in Paraguay's domestic league, national team coach Paulo César Carpegiani contemplated taking the 17-year-old to the 1998 FIFA World Cup in France.
+Since he already debuted in Paraguay's domestic league, national team coach Paulo César Carpegiani contemplated taking a then 16-year-old Santa Cruz to the 1998 FIFA World Cup in France.
 In 1999, Santa Cruz represented Paraguay's under-20 team before receiving a call up to the senior team when he made his debut aged 17 in a friendly match against Mexico on 28 April 1999.
 Santa Cruz scored his first goal for Paraguay in a 3–2 loss against Uruguay on 17 June 1999.
 He had scored a total of ten goals at international level for Paraguay (including U-20) in 1999.
 Due to his performances and involvement in three major tournaments of that same year (1999 South American Youth Championship, 1999 FIFA World Youth Championship and the 1999 Copa América), Santa Cruz was awarded as the Paraguayan Footballer of the Year by Diario ABC Color and the Paraguayan Football Association.

 In 2000, Santa Cruz was selected to represent the under-23 at the 2000 CONMEBOL Men Pre-Olympic Tournament in Brazil, which saw Paraguay fail to qualify for the 2000 Summer Olympics.
 He appeared in four matches at the tournament, against Argentina, Uruguay, Bolivia, and Peru, scoring a double against the latter.

 During the qualification campaign for the 2002 FIFA World Cup, Santa Cruz had scored a total of three goals.
 His first goal came in round nine, when Santa Cruz had scored Paraguay's first goal in the third minute of a 2–0 away victory against Colombia on 7 October 2000.
 His second goal came in a 5–1 home victory against Peru on 15 November 2000, and Santa Cruz scored his third goal of the 2002 World Cup qualification in a 5–1 home victory against Bolivia on 5 September 2001.

 Prior to the World Cup, Santa Cruz scored his eighth international career goal in a 2–1 victory against Sweden in a friendly on 17 May 2002.
 Santa Cruz scored four goals during the qualification campaign for the 2006 World Cup.
 His first came in a 2–1 home victory against Ecuador on 15 November 2003, when Santa Cruz had given Paraguay a 1–0 lead in the 29th minute.
 Santa Cruz then scored Paraguay's only goal in their 4–1 away loss against Brazil on 5 June 2005.
 Three days later, Santa Cruz scored his third goal of the qualification campaign in a 4–1 home victory against Bolivia in Asunción on 8 June 2005.
 In round 16 of the qualification campaign, Santa Cruz scored in the 14th minute of the 1–0 home victory against Argentina in Asunción on 3 September 2005.
 His four goals during the qualification campaign brought him to a tally of 13 international goals for Paraguay.